To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 What If I Discover It’s Not A False Alarm After All?

 Your “safe word” is what the monitoring station uses to dispatch authorities.
-If you find out there is in fact an intruder, or worse, you are under duress, you can simply give the wrong safe word and the monitoring station should dispatch the authorities and act like everything’s normal (in case you’re on speaker phone, for example).
+If you find out there is, in fact, an intruder, or worse, you are under duress, you can simply give the wrong safe word, and the monitoring station should dispatch the authorities and act like everything’s normal (in case you’re on speaker phone, for example).
 If you want to make sure this is the case, we recommend contacting your home alarm provider.

 Ring